 Producing a medical device is a multifaceted task involving design, material sourcing and manufacturing.
 All these can be costly, making it difficult to juggle the various stages of bringing a new device to market.

-For an Original Equipment Manufacturers (OEM), the prospect of outsourcing manufacturing should be an attractive way to cut cost and simplify a new product workflow.
+For Original Equipment Manufacturers (OEM), the prospect of medical device contract manufacturing should be an attractive way to cut costs and simplify a new product workflow.
 The purpose of this article is to take a closer look at how a Contract Manufacturer (CM) can help an OEM save money and work more efficiently.

 Switching to a CM can save a lot of money along the way.
 When a company outsources manufacturing, a single entity takes responsibility for the multifaceted production operation that normally consumes high logistical management and administrative cost.